 The Nova Scotia Youth Conservation Corps was established in 1989 by the Province of Nova Scotia.
 Clean Foundation has been delivering Youth Corps on behalf of Nova Scotia Environment since September 2011.
-In 2017, we official rebranded the program as the Clean Leadership Program.
+In 2017, we officially re-branded the program as Clean Leadership.

 The goal of the program is to provide to equip youth with the aptitude to become leaders in their communities while delivering meaningful environmental projects across the province of Nova Scotia and Atlantic Canada.

 Clean Leadership provides youth with environmental work experience, an enhanced appreciation of the environment and their community, and develops skills for life-long learning (including team-building and leadership skills, increased knowledge for future employment and/or education ventures, and the ability to give back to their community and their environment).
 This program is a partnership between Clean, employers, communities, and youth.